 Know more about the CIBIL dispute resolution process, steps to resolve disputes, types of disputes, and more.

 CIBIL reports reflect your financial health, and even a minor error might impact your credit score.
 Mistakes like incorrect transactions or typos can lead to lower scores, impacting your chances of getting loans or credit cards.
-To correct such issues, you can raise a dispute with CIBIL online or file a complaint offline with TransUnion CIBIL.
+To correct such issues, you can raise a dispute or file an online CIBIL complaint with TransUnion CIBIL.

 A dispute in the CIBIL report arises when there is an inaccuracy or inconsistency in your credit report generated by TransUnion CIBIL.
 This can include incorrect account details, unrecognised transactions, or inaccurate personal information.